IoLanguage/io/README.md

 To install to a specific folder, pass the flag `-DCMAKE_INSTALL_PREFIX=/path/to/your/folder/` to the `cmake` command.

-To build without Eerie, the Io package manager, pass the flag `-DWITHOUT_EERIE=1` to the `cmake` command.

 ### Linux Build Instructions

 To prepare the project for building, run the following commands: